 All cabinet configurations shall be provided with enough RS-485 Port 1 communication cables to allow full capabilities of that cabinet.
-Each communication cable connector shall be a 15-pin metal shell D subminiature type.
+Each communication cable connector shall be a 15 pin metal shell D subminiature type.
 The cable shall be a shielded cable suitable for RS-485 communications.

 All wiring shall be neat in appearance.
 All cabinet wiring shall be continuous from its point of origin to its termination point.
-But type connections/splices are not acceptable.
+Butt type connections/splices are not acceptable.

-All connecting cables and wire runs shall be secured by mechanical clamps.
-Stick-on type clamps are not acceptable.
+All connecting cables and wire runs shall be secured by tie wrapping.